KemiHinks/RestaurantInsights/explanatory.md

 | Italian  | 9     | 2948          | 327.56         |
 | Mexican  | 9     | 2945          | 327.22         |

-3) How many items are ordered on average per order?
+3) How many items are ordered on average per transaction?

 ```sql
 SELECT ROUND(AVG(items_ordered), 1) AS average_order_size FROM